itstmb/nli-project/README.md

 There are multiple ways to run the project:

 * Create the vectors yourself using the database / use the ready vectors available on `./data`.
-This option saves alot of time if you intend to run the code on the database as is. in order to create your own feature vectors, put in the database directory to generate vectors from.
+This option saves a lot of time if you intend to run the code on the database as is.
+To create the feature vectors, put in the database directory by the end of the command.
 ```
 python main.py
 ```